WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Conclusion Limitations

-This work introduced WOODS: a set of eight open-source benchmarks for OOD generalization in time series tasks and its evaluation framework.
-We formulated the Time-domain setting for dealing with intrasample temporal distribution shifts.
-Next, we proposed a new model selection method for a more pragmatic use in real-world datasets.
-Finally, we adapted standard OOD algorithms to the time series setting and provided their performance on our benchmarks as baselines for future work.
+This work introduced WOODS: a benchmark of 10 datasets for OOD generalization in time series.
+We formulated the Source- and Time-domain settings for dealing with different scenarios of distribution shifts in time series.
+We adapted OOD algorithms to the time series setting, and provided their performance on WOODS datasets using our fair and systematic evaluation framework.
+With WOODS, we take the first step and lay the groundwork towards understanding and solving distribution shifts failure mode of deep learning in time series.

-\paragraph{Limitations and future work.} Even though we formulated the theory around multiple prediction tasks and Time-domains in OOD generalization, we do not currently have real-world datasets for those settings.
-We hope for WOODS to continue building towards a complete set of benchmarks with datasets covering those missing settings and other data modalities not currently studied in WOODS.
+While this work proposes an initial set of benchmarks for OOD generalization in time series, our benchmarks are inherently biased toward Source-domains problems, classification tasks, and neurophysiology modalities.
+We hope for WOODS to be a platform to continue building towards a complete set of benchmarks with datasets covering those missing settings and other data modalities not currently studied in WOODS.